BSA Rules and Structure

 5.15 The election of the Vice-Chair and any other elected offices within the Association shall be carried out in a formal way with proper nominations and written voting slips.
 If two or more people are nominated, the office elected shall be the person with the greatest number of votes.

-5.17 If a member of the Management Committee fails to attend more than two consecutive meetings during a 12 month period they will be assumed to have relinquished their position on the Management Committee and the Members may co-opt another member in their place.
+- If a member of the Management Committee fails to attend any meetings during a 12 month period they will be assumed to have relinquished their position on the Management Committee and the Members may co-opt another member in their place.

 6. Proceedings of the Management Committee